quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A streaming media company is rebuilding its infrastructure to accommodate increasing demand for video content that users consume daily.
+### A streaming media company is rebuilding its infrastructure to accommodate increasing demand for video content that users consume daily.

 The company needs to process terabyte-sized videos to block some content in the videos.
 Video processing can take up to 20 minutes.